+WHERE IS IT?
 Just a two-minute drive from Albuquerque’s popular Old Town district, this hotel is especially convenient for road trippers.
 It is just off of Interstate 40 and the famous Route 66 drive.
 Plenty of great dining options are within walking distance of the hotel, and the hotel offers a free shuttle to take guests who don’t want to walk in the heat.
 The shuttle will also take guests to the airport without charge.
-WHAT’S IT LIKE?

-In the heart of the Old Town action, Rio Grande Inn impresses, even during unusual times, with great service and distinctive New Mexico décor.
-HOW MANY ROOMS?
+VERDICT In the heart of the Old Town action, Rio Grande Inn impresses, even during unusual times, with great service and distinctive New Mexico décor.

-Southwestern-chic property with rustic wood furnishings and pops of color in modern art and regional photography.
+PROPERTY HIGHLIGHTS Southwestern-chic property with rustic wood furnishings and pops of color in modern art and regional photography.

-Internet rates for a traditional room start at $84.
+PRICE Internet rates for a traditional room start at $84.

 CONTACT 1015 Rio Grande Blvd NW Albuquerque, NM 87104, Phone 505-843-9500. riograndeinn.com